-K-9 officers shall be compensated for any training/maintenance they do with the dog that exceeds 10 hours in a 15-day work cycle (i.e. 5-on, 2-off, 5-on, 3-off).
-K-9 Officers will be compensated at their overtime rate for off duty hours worked with the K-9 dogs in excess of 10 hours in a 15-day cycle.
+K-9 officers shall be compensated for any training/maintenance they do with the dog that exceeds 20 hours in a 28-day work cycle.
+K-9 Officers will be compensated at their overtime rate for off duty hours worked with the K-9 dogs in excess of 20 hours in a 28-day cycle.
 K-9 Officers shall keep an accurate log sheet for all training and maintenance K-9 Officers complete with the K-9 dog.
 K-9 Officers will turn in their time sheet on a weekly basis when and if the K-9 Officer is requesting compensation for any training or maintenance.